MrBimanRoy/MrBimanRoy/README.md

 Beyond academics, I’m motivated by long-term goals and believe in consistency, hard work, and creativity.
 I see technology not just as a career path but as a way to create meaningful impact.

 - 🎨 Graphic Design Enthusiast
-- 🖥️ Future AI/ML Engineer
+- 🖥️ Full Stack Dev | AI & ML DEV
-- 🛠️ Lifelong Learner & Open Source Contributor
+- 🛠️ Learner & Open Source Contributor

 ---